Featured post

 Nutritional Benefits

-This one-pan baked chicken recipe with potatoes isn’t just delicious — it’s also wholesome.
-Chicken provides lean protein essential for muscle repair, while potatoes offer complex carbohydrates for steady energy.
-Olive oil contributes healthy fats, and the herbs add antioxidants and flavor without extra calories.
+This one-pan baked chicken and potatoes recipe isn’t just delicious — it’s also wholesome.
+The oven-baked chicken thighs or drumsticks provide lean protein essential for muscle repair, while Yukon Gold or baby potatoes offer complex carbohydrates for steady energy.
+Using olive oil, garlic, paprika, Italian seasoning, and lemon juice — just like top-rated sheet-pan chicken recipes — adds antioxidants and rich flavor without extra calories.

 According to the U.S. Department of Agriculture (USDA), both chicken and potatoes are rich in nutrients like vitamin B6, potassium, and niacin, making this dish balanced and satisfying.
 (Source: USDA FoodData Central)